Skip to content

 Verify with periapical radiograph

-Confirm GP extends to WL with no voids or overextension.
+GP extension to WL is confirmed with no voids or overextension.

 2. Warm Vertical Compaction – Continuous Wave